Skip to main content

 His biggest political victory to date was in 2010 ,when he ran a successful recall campaign against three state supreme court justices who had ruled in favor of marriage equality the previous year.
 An attempt to oust another justice two years later was a bust.

 Vander Plaats insists that he isn’t too extreme to win a general election in the swing state.
-“I don’t think I’m an extreme in America in regards to valuing human life, the foundation of family with one-man, one-woman marriage, and religious liberty,” he told The Hill.
+“I don’t think I’m an extreme in America in regards to valuing human life, the foundation of family with one-man, one-woman marriage, and religious liberty,” he told The Hill(link is external).

 We’ll believe that when we see it.
 Here are just six of the most extreme right-wing items on Vander Plaats’ resume: